-Actinium (Ac).
-Diagram of the nuclear composition and electron configuration of an atom of actinium-227 (atomic number: 89), the most stable isotope of this element.
-The nucleus consists of 89 protons (red) and 138 neutrons (blue).
-89 electrons (green) bind to the nucleus, successively occupying available electron shells (rings).
+Diagram of the nuclear composition, electron configuration, and valence (outer electron) orbitals of an atom of actinium-227 (atomic number: 89), the most stable isotope of this element.
+The nucleus consists of 89 protons (blue) and 138 neutrons (red).
 Actinium is an actinide in period 7, and the f-block of the periodic table.
 Actinides are soft radioactive metals.
 Actinium-227, isolated by Debierne from uranium ores in 1899, has a half-life of nearly 22 years.
 Its unstable nucleus decays by emitting a beta or alpha particle to form thorium-227 or francium-223.

 Model release not required.
 Property release not required.